- 1½–2 cups pitted black and green olives

 - Put on top of gluten-free crackers or toasted bread.

 Appetizers and starters are often more difficult to plan than main meals.
-After all, you want the entree to be tasty, but not ruin any appetites; complement, but not take over, the flavors of the main; and, if you’re only serving appetizers, like when you’re having friends over for drinks, you want the snack to be substantive enough and hold its own.
+After all, you want the entree to be tasty, but not ruin any appetites; complement, but not take over the flavors of the main and if you’re only serving appetizers, like when you’re having a party, you want the appetizer to be substantive enough and hold its own.

-Luckily, one food covers all those bases: olive tapenade.
+Luckily, one easy recipe covers all those bases: olive tapenade.

 What Is a Tapenade?